Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 });
 ```

-With `@azure/storage-file-share` you have access to all share level operations directly from the `ShareServiceClient`.
+With `@azure/storage-file-share` you can access to all share level operations directly from the `ShareServiceClient`.
 Because the file share service client is not affinitized to any one share, it is ideal for scenarios where you need to create, delete, or list more than one share.

 ```javascript
 const { ShareServiceClient, StorageSharedKeyCredential } = require("@azure/storage-file-share");